bittide/bittide-hardware/bittide-instances/README.md

 The build system automatically generates _false path_ constraints for all input and output pins.
 Hence, any paths from the input pin to the shift registers, and any paths from the output pin to the output of a flipflop are dismissed from timing analysis.
 This makes sure only the design under test is analyzed, not the logic inserted to map to a single input/output pin.

 **Note that false path constraints are also generated for any reset lines.
 You therefore need to make sure to properly synchronize your resets before feeding them to a circuit.**

+## Prerequisites
+* We have tested the build system with Vivado 2022.1
+* To change the part for which the instances are synthesized, set the environment variable `SYNTHESIS_PART`.
+For the part we've bought use `SYNTHESIS_PART=xcku040-ffva1156-2-e`.
+Note that for this part you need to use Vivado Enterprise.
+* For the step Bitstream generation an XDC file with pinmappings is required.
+This file must have the same name as the instance, and be located in the `data/constraints/` directory.

 ## Shake
 The build rules are defined in `bin/Shake.hs`.
 Shake can be called using: